All retailed Canadian pork is antibiotic-free

 - Hog farmers work closely with veterinarians to ensure the health of their animals.

 - Canada has a stringent meat inspection system that ensures only healthy pigs are processed and that no antibiotic residue is present in the meat.

 - All medications used to raise hogs have been approved by Health Canada.

 - Antibiotics are only used to treat hogs when it is known that the medication will provide measurable benefits to maintaining animal health.

 - Hog farmers take care to administer antibiotics properly, as directed on the label and by their vet.
 This makes for a healthy pig and better food safety down the road.

 RWA isn't just a name

-If an animal in the RWA program becomes sick, all treatment options are carefully considered to restore the pig’s health.
-If it is decided that antibiotics are the only practical solution, then that animal is removed from the RWA program.
+If an animal in an RWA program becomes sick, careful consideration is given to all treatment options to restore its health.
+If an animal is treated with an antibiotic, it would be removed from the RWA program.